ilastik/pytemplate/Readme.md

 2. Put your module under GIT version control [https://www.atlassian.com/git/tutorials/](https://www.atlassian.com/git/tutorials/) and make it available via http://github.com
     * Commit early and commit often: use small atomic commits.
-    * How to write git commit messages: basically complete the sentence "When I apply this commit, I ...". [http://chris.beams.io/posts/git-commit/](http://chris.beams.io/posts/git-commit/)
+    * How to write git commit messages: basically complete the sentence "When I apply this commit, I ... to ...". [http://chris.beams.io/posts/git-commit/](http://chris.beams.io/posts/git-commit/)
     * Use the github issue system, and refer to issues in your commit messages (“fixes #42”)
     * Workflow aka branching model: [https://www.atlassian.com/git/tutorials/comparing-workflows/feature-branch-workflow](https://www.atlassian.com/git/tutorials/comparing-workflows/feature-branch-workflow)
      In a nutshell: Have one master branch, develop features in short-lived feature-branches, create a pull request to merge them back into master once finished, delete the feature branch after it is merged.
 Releases are tagged commits in your master branch.